FredTheBarber/EditingPublic/style guide.md

 ## Quotation Marks and indentation

 Japanese VNs always (as far as I know) use fixed-width characters.
-Morever, in ADV-style games, whenever a dialogue line runs onto more than one visible line, the second and subsequent lines are always (as far as I know) all indented by one character to match the indentation of the first line for the quotation mark.
+Moreover, in ADV-style games, whenever a dialogue line runs onto more than one visible line, the second and subsequent lines are always (as far as I know) all indented by one character to match the indentation of the first line for the quotation mark.
 This gives it the look of a block quotation, and is rather prettier than not indenting.
 I think this is worth doing, if you're using a fixed-width font (and definitely not something you should do if you don't have a fixed-width font, since it will look even worse).

 ## Stuttering